rmillzy/SNZ_Land_use_replica_example/README.md

 The license on this work is CC BY 4.0.
 You are free to distribute, remix, adapt, and build upon the work, even commercially.
 I do ask that if you intend on simply redistributing the code in its original form that you link back to this repository as a form of accreditation to me.
 If you build upon it, adapt it, or learn from it, you are welcome to re-use (or copy and paste bits and pieces) without accreditation.

+# Instructions

+To run this project, open R-Studio, create a new project and click source version control.
+Then paste in the link of this repository (the https link above), and then create a new project.
+To run this app, you will need to install the libraries the code uses.
+Once R-studio detects Shiny, it will create a "Run app" button in the upper-right corner of your code window.
+Click that to run the app.